BryanKouki/modrinth-collection-downloader/README.md

 # Modrinth Collection Downloader

-Download every mod, resource/texture pack, shader, plugin and datapack from a public [Modrinth](https://modrinth.com) collection in one go — sorted automatically into the right subfolders, or packed into a single `.zip` named after the collection itself.
+Download every mod, resource/texture pack, shader, plugin and datapack from a [Modrinth](https://modrinth.com) collection in one go — sorted automatically into the right subfolders, or packed into a single `.zip` named after the collection itself.